 Who We Are

-Located in beautiful New Roads, Louisiana, Pointe Coupee General Hospital (often abbreviated as PCGH) provides healthcare services that benefit our community.
-Services that range from Emergency, Laboratory, Radiology, Home Health, and Hospice, to Physical Therapy, Occupational Therapy, Speech Therapy, and Respiratory Therapy are among our many centers of excellence.
+Located in beautiful New Roads, Louisiana, Pointe Coupee General Hospital is an accredited critical access hospital that provides quality general medical and healthcare services.
+Some of our many centers of excellence include Emergency, Laboratory, Radiology, Home Health & Hospice, Physical Therapy, Occupational Therapy, Speech Therapy, and Respiratory Therapy services.

 We have been providing compassionate healthcare to the people and families of Pointe Coupee since 1969.
 With over 200 employees, our team of healthcare professionals utilize the most modern equipment and state-of-the-art technology.
 Our hospital is part of a 23 acre (93,100 m²) campus that includes physicians’ offices, mental health, public health, Pointe Coupee Human Services, Council of Aging, and much more.

-We are a proud recipient of the Joint Commission’s Gold Seal of Approval for their Critical Access Hospital Accreditation Program and we are a proud member of the Pointe Coupee Parish Health Services District № 1.
+We are a proud recipient of the Joint Commission’s Gold Seal of Approval for their Critical Access Hospital Accreditation Program.
+We are a distinguished member of the Pointe Coupee Parish Health Services District № 1.

 OUR HOME ON FALSE RIVER LAKE